 Many people mistakenly think that the Greyhound originated in the Middle East and Africa like other sighthounds but this belief is incorrect.
 The Greyhound originated from Celtic lands like the Irish wolfhound and Borzoi.
 The primary role of the Greyhound was as a coursing dog.

-Historically, the law only allowed nobility to own Greyhounds, and if commoners were caught with these hounds they suffered severe punishment.
+Historically, the law only allowed the nobility to own Greyhounds, and if commoners were caught with these hounds they suffered severe punishment.
 Commoners knew the usefulness of Greyhounds in hunting and owned Greyhounds despite the law, making black, blue, and brindle Greyhounds a good choice for commoners as they camouflaged well when hunting, while white and fawn Greyhounds were preferred by the nobility.

 Queen Elizabeth I felt that there needed to be some standardization of coursing and created the “Laws of the Leash.”
 These rules formalized coursing and how it was scored.
 Coursing waxed and waned in popularity until the Industrial Revolution.
 With the Industrial Revolution, people welcomed more free time and money.
 Coursing began increasing in popularity, with the first Greyhound studbook created in 1882.